-This site is in the defined settlement boundary and forms part of the Council
+This site is in the defined settlement and forms part of the council's social services and

 - Reuse of previously developed land - Potential to diversify uses in the town centre, potentially providing much needed tourist accommodation. - Redevelopment would need to address access and flood risk issues. - Potential to create jobs